MEOW & LULU™

 His cheeky brown nose told us

-he buried most of the nuts but I didn’t mind
+he buried most of them but I didn’t mind

-and gladly stocked up on his favourite hazelnuts.
+and gladly stocked up on his favourite food.

 Little Grey Squirrel would pop into the living room if breakfast was late